 Best served in a coupe glass, garnished with orange peel and a cocktail cherry

 Learning how to make a Whiskey Sour is a rite of passage for any bourbon lover, and the trick up your sleeve?
 Egg white!
 Egg white contains proteins that emulsify when it’s shaken up.
-This traps little pockets of air, which gives a drink like the Whisky Sour a very silky meringue-like texture that adds lovely body to a cocktail without changing its taste.
-It’s no wonder this classic drink features on the IBA’s list of official cocktails.
+This traps little pockets of air, which gives a drink like the Whiskey Sour a very silky meringue-like texture that adds lovely body to a cocktail without changing its taste.
+It’s no wonder this classic drink features on the International Bartenders Association’s (IBA) list of official cocktails.
 Find the recipe here.

 3. Boulevardier